 Guest post from Jill of The Prairie Homestead

-3. Better tasting — To be perfectly honest, I despised refried beans for the longest time.
-It wasn’t until I learned how to make them myself that I discovered that I actually love them!
+3. Homemade refried beans taste much better — To be perfectly honest, I despised refried beans for the longest time.
+It wasn’t until I learned how to make them myself that I discovered I actually love them!
 Homemade refried beans have a much better texture and are full of flavor.

-With reasons like that, you have to give these beans a try, at least once. 😉
+For reasons like that, you have to give these beans a try, at least once!

 - 1 cup chopped onion